junior-jl/learning-python/object-oriented-programming/notes.md

 ```

 - The type of **animal** is not defined in the definition of the method Sound.
-- Type of animal is determined when the method is called, so it does not matter which object type you are passing as a parameter in the Sound() method, what matters is that the Speak() method shoudl be defined in all the classes whose objects are passed in the Sound() method.
+- Type of animal is determined when the method is called, so it does not matter which object type you are passing as a parameter in the Sound() method, what matters is that the Speak() method should be defined in all the classes whose objects are passed in the Sound() method.
 - We can use any property or method of animal in the AnimalSound class as long as it is declared in that class.

 ### Abstract base classes